ExtraviNull/SetupFile/README.md

 # SetupFile

-The setup file for Extravi's ReShade Presets.
+The installer for Extravi ReShade Presets by: https://github.com/sitiom

 ## Prerequisites